OE 2 Modifying an OER

 Back to the Section 1

-Peer Feedback: Ensuring the quality and accuracy of the modified content is crucial.
-Educators should conduct thorough reviews and seek feedback from peers to maintain high standards and ensure the information remains reliable and up-to-date.
+Conducting thorough reviews and seek feedback from peers to maintain high standards and ensure the contents remain reliable and up-to-date.

-Adhering to Licensing Requirements: When modifying an open textbook, it is important to respect the original licensing terms.
+Adhering to Licensing Requirements and Acknowledging Authors: When modifying an open textbook, it is important to respect the original licensing terms.
 Creative Commons licenses often allow for modifications, but educators must ensure they attribute the original authors and follow any specific conditions outlined in the license.

-• Define Your Goal: Formulate a clear goal or objective for which you plan to use a portion of the OER resource.
-Consider how this resource will enhance your teaching and benefit your students.
+2. Define Your Goal: Consider how this resource will enhance your teaching and benefit your students.

 Examples: